-How to bring your own phone to a prepaid alternative carrier
+Can I use my current phone on an MVNO?

 1 Phone must support bands on CDMA.

 Sprint is, like Verizon, a combination of CDMA-based 3G and modern LTE — though it uses different wireless frequencies.
-The upside is the same, though: your phone will need to support CDMA service on 3G in order to make calls and texts, and likely to register on the network entirely.
+The upside is the same — your phone will need to support CDMA service on 3G in order to make calls and texts, and likely to register on the network entirely.
 Even if your phone supports Sprint's LTE bands, it won't be able to connect to Sprint's core network.

-There are many alternative or prepaid carriers in the U.S. that rely on Sprint's network, including Ting, Straight Talk, and Boost Mobile.
+There are many MVNOs that use on Sprint's network, including Ting, Straight Talk, and Boost Mobile.
 Most of these alternative carriers have online services to allow you to check whether your unlocked phone is compatible with its host network, though some — like Sprint-owned Boost Mobile — have explicit restrictions.
-For example, Boost Mobile customers cannot bring a Sprint-branded or Virgin-branded phone over to its network.
+For example, Boost Mobile customers cannot bring most Sprint-branded phones over to its network.

 To use a phone on an alternative carrier that connects to the Sprint network, your phone needs to support the following frequencies: